ripeberries778/ripeberries778.github.io/resume.md

  assets accumulating to a value of over $2.1 million, to inform the Port of potential losses.
 - Lead final revisions for a GAP  analysis; which includes in-depth research on various types of asset tags saving the Port millions in property and assets.
 - Conducted field work which included tagging locations of Port vehicles, property and branding.

+# Phi Chi Theta (PCT)

+UWPCT

+## Recruitment Committee

+- Collaborated with Recruitment committee members to develop Rush themes and workshop events for upcoming classes by providing ideas
+- Work along PCT Marketing team to coordinate the advertisement of Rushing through communication to ensure awareness of the event